hlynch/Biometry2022/docs/Week-14-lab.md

 ## [1] "Bolker Chapter 6 (Posted on Bb)"
 ```

 Alas, poor Bolker!
-Bolker is often rated as boring and difficult.
-I keep him around because his thinking is so "spot on" and perhaps his style is an aquired taste.
+Bolker is often rated as difficult.
+I keep this chapter around because his thinking is so "spot on" and the material in his book will serve you well if you continue on doing quantitative modelling.

-These two papers are the only two stand outs this year.
+These papers are the only stand outs this year.
 The other readings cluster together.

 One thing to keep in mind is that a PCA identifies *variation* in the dataset.
 It's worth putting these numbers in context of the overall means.